patdaburu/generator-daburupy-click/README.md

-# generator-daburupy
+# generator-daburupy-click
-`daburupy` a [Yeoman](http://yeoman.io) generator for a basic python project that includes pytest, [Sphinx](http://www.sphinx-doc.org/en/master/), a `Makefile` and a few other standard pieces to get your project going.
+`daburupy-click` a [Yeoman](http://yeoman.io) generator for a basic python command-line project using [Click](http://click.pocoo.org/5/) that includes pytest, [Sphinx](http://www.sphinx-doc.org/en/master/), a `Makefile` and a few other standard pieces to get your project going.

 If you haven't used yeoman templates before, take a look at the [Getting Started with Yeoman](http://yeoman.io/learning/) article on the project page.